 I remember getting my first waitressing job.
-I was so excited to be able to bring home cash from tips.
-I remember my first night off training, I received a $20 tip from my only table I had that night.
+I was so excited to be able to bring home cash tips.
+I remember my first night off training.
+I received a $20 tip from my only table I had that night.
 They knew they were my first table and they’d be my first tip-givers.
 It’s funny how I still remember, even 17 years later.
 I took that $20 and headed straight to Kwik Trip when my shift was over.
 My dad’s car wasn’t running on an empty tank, but I put $10 of gas in anyway.
 I was becoming independent.
 It was rewarding.

 I had been considering going back to school to get a master’s degree, but I couldn’t decide for what.
 Nursing informatics?
 Nursing leadership?
 Certified Nurse Practitioner?
 That would have been the responsible choice: I was itching for something more, so why not continue school?
 I didn’t mind it.
 I liked the paperwork, bookwork, studying, and learning because it was rewarding.
 I was accomplishing more.
 And, knowledge is power.
 I had started looking into colleges to continue my education online.